Maritime Rescue Sub-Centre St. John's: Operations

 Any SAR operation in response to an aircraft incident remains the responsibility of JRCC Halifax or JRCC Trenton and MRSC Québec may assist the JRCC in tasking and coordinating any maritime resources and provide local expertise and assistance to the JRCC.
 Any SAR operation in response to an aircraft incident remains the responsibility of JRCC Halifax and MRSC St. John's may assist the JRCC in tasking and coordinating any maritime resources and provide local expertise and assistance to the JRCC.

+History

 MRSC St. John's operated out of Canadian Coast Guard Base St. John's (CCG Base St. John's) from 1977 until May 2012 when it was closed.
-In May 2018 the centre reopened and in 2019 it is expected to move to a new, purpose built facility in St John's harbour.

-Closure of MRSCSJ
+Closure

 MRSC St John's was closed following a decision made by the Conservative Government as part of their budget cuts in 2012.
 All SAR operations were then transferred to JRCC Halifax.
 Prior to closure the centre handled about 500 calls every year.

-Reopening of MRSCSJ
+Reopening

 In 2016 the new Liberal government of Justin Trudeau hinted at their interest to reopen the St. John's centre in the near future.
-The centre was reopened in May 2018.
+In May 2018 the centre reopened and in 2019 it is expected to move to a new, purpose-built facility in St John's harbour.